Eugene Lockhart: Dallas Cowboys

-Lockhart was selected by the Dallas Cowboys in the 6th round (152nd overall) of the 1984 NFL Draft.
+Lockhart was selected by the Dallas Cowboys in the sixth round (152nd overall) of the 1984 NFL draft.
 He was also selected by the Houston Gamblers in the 1984 USFL Territorial Draft.

-He became the first rookie in Cowboys history to start at middle linebacker, when Bob Breunig went down with a back injury during the first half of the season.
-After Breuning retired at the end of the year, he became just the fourth player in Cowboys' history to have held that position on a regular basis.
-After leading the team with 86 tackles (49 solo), he was named to the 1984 NFL All-Rookie team.
+Lockhart became the first rookie in Cowboys history to start at middle linebacker, when Bob Breunig went down with a back injury during the first half of the season.
+After Breunig retired at the end of the year, he became just the fourth player in Cowboys' history to have held that position on a regular basis.
+After leading the team with 86 tackles (49 solo), Lockhart was named to the 1984 NFL All-Rookie team.

 In 1985, in his first full season as a starter, he led the team in tackles (128), fumble recoveries (4) and forced fumbles (3).
 In 1986, he led the team with 121 tackles, 77 of them solo and had a career-high 5 sacks.
 In 1988, he led the team with 121 tackles, 72 of them solo, while registering 3 passes deflected and 2 fumble recoveries.

 In Dallas, his punishing hits earned him the nickname "Mean Gene, the hitting machine".
 Lockhart led the team in tackles in four of his seven years with the Cowboys and contributed with more than 100 tackles in every season except 1987, when he registered 80 tackles (52 solo), after suffering a fractured right fibula and missing the last 3 games.

 In 1989, he led the NFL and set a club record with 222 tackles, while also leading the team in interceptions (2) and the linebackers in passes deflected (8).
 He also set club records with 154 solo tackles, 16 double-digit tackle games and 16 solo tackles in a game against the Phoenix Cardinals (10-29-1989).
 He did not make the Pro Bowl that year, but he was named to the 1989 All-Pro first-team and was a bright spot on an otherwise dismal 1–15 team.
 In 1990, he led the team with 139 tackles (72 solo).

 Lockhart played for the Cowboys during a low point in the franchise's history.
 He was one of the few standout players on otherwise lackluster teams, which eventually cost him a chance to earn Pro Bowl honors and other accolades.
 He finished his Cowboys career with 897 tackles and second-team All-Pro honors.

 Head coach Jimmy Johnson's system favored more agile linebackers, so Lockhart was traded to the New England Patriots on April 19, 1991.

-In exchange for the first overall draft pick of the 1991 NFL Draft (Russell Maryland), he was traded to the Patriots along with cornerback Ron Francis, linebacker David Howard, a 1991 first round pick (#11 Pat Harlow), and a 1991 second round pick (#41 Jerome Henderson).
+In exchange for the first overall draft pick of the 1991 NFL draft (Russell Maryland), he was traded to the Patriots along with cornerback Ron Francis, linebacker David Howard, a 1991 first round pick (#11 Pat Harlow), and a 1991 second round pick (#41 Jerome Henderson).
 While cleaning out his locker, he was quoted saying, "It's a cold business — a cold, cold business, and it's even colder in New England."